Manager: Michael Benchetrit

 American Bass-Baritone Evan Hughes has been praised for his “appealing clarity and emotional heft” (NY times) and his “burnished tone” (Opera News).

-A current member of the Metropolitan Opera’s Lindemann Young Artist Development program, Mr. Hughes started the season with a personal success as Don Alfonso in a production of Così Fan Tutte directed by Stephen Wadsworth and conducted by Alan Gilbert at the Peter Jay Sharp Theater at Lincoln Center.
-Later this season he will make his Metropolitan Opera debut as Crebillon in La Rondine.
-Further engagements . . . include his return to the St Paul Chamber Orchestra in performances of Schoenberg’s Serenade conducted by Oliver Knussen and the premiere of a piece by emerging composer John Glover for the 50th anniversary gala of the New York Youth symphony at Carnegie Hall.
+A recent alumnus of the Metropolitan Opera’s Lindemann Young Artist Development program, Mr. Hughes started last season with a personal success as Don Alfonso in a production of Così Fan Tutte directed by Stephen Wadsworth and conducted by Alan Gilbert at the Peter Jay Sharp Theater at Lincoln Center.
+Further engagements season included the premiere of a John Glover piece with the New York Youth Symphony.

 A champion of contemporary music, Mr. Hughes appeared in Elliott Carter’s Syringa with the Met Chamber Ensemble at Zankel Hall (Carnegie) and the Tanglewood Music Festival, conducted both times by James Levine, and more recently he premiered Mr. Carter’s Three Explorations at Alice Tully Hall with the Axiom Ensemble and Jeffrey Milarsky.
 Another milestone in the bass-baritone’s exploration of Elliott Carter’s music was On Conversing with Paradise as part of a festival of cultural exchange entitled Ascending Dragon in Los Angeles, Hanoi and in other parts of Vietnam.